 Take Courses Relevant to a Personal Injury Practice

 If you decide to practice personal injury law early enough, you can take law school courses that relate to the practice area.
-According to Nick Movagar, a personal injury lawyer in Los Angeles, “when someone gets injured in an accident, you will analyze their case based on tort law.”
+According to Jason Stephens, a personal injury attorney in Fort Worth, “when someone gets injured in an accident, you will analyze their case based on tort law.”

 Attorney Movagar explains, “since every law school student takes torts, you will already have the basic legal knowledge you will need to practice personal injury law”.